D-Naveenz/Console-Text-Format-lib/README.md

 3. Draw borders _(left & right)_ of the formatted text.
    It will help to create text arts, tables, shapes, etc.
    ![Text with borders](docs/text-border.png)
-4. Draw horizontal lines with user defined settings _(line format, size, ends)_
+4. Draw horizontal lines with user-defined settings _(line format, size, ends)_
    ![separator](docs/line-separator.png)
    ![Draw lines](docs/line-buffer.png)
-5. Ablility to combine text format functions with lines drawing functions.
+5. Ability to combine text format functions with line drawing functions.
    ![Print a cell](docs/combinations.png)

 ##### _How to use libcontf_